Family behind Paris Baguette loses billions by taking on world

-SEOUL (BLOOMBERG) - Its stores are dotted around Singapore, Shanghai and Manhattan with blue neon signs that virtually scream France: The words Paris Baguette, separated by an Eiffel Tower logo.
+SEOUL • Its stores are dotted around Singapore, Shanghai and Manhattan with blue neon signs that virtually scream France: The words Paris Baguette, separated by an Eiffel Tower logo.

-Yet the family behind the chain is South Korean - and it's bet a large chunk of its fortune that the rest of the world will warm to its baked goods, often featuring a subtle twist for Asian palates, such as buns stuffed with red-bean filling and pastries that fuse hot dogs.
+Yet, the family behind the chain are South Korean - and they have bet a large chunk of their fortune that the rest of the world will warm to their baked goods, often featuring a subtle twist for Asian palates, such as buns stuffed with red-bean filling and pastries that fuse hot dogs.

 In the past few years, SPC Group has expanded to 6,000 locations globally, even planting its flag in Paris.
 So far, it has proved a pricey bet.

 Chairman Hur Young-in and his family - worth about US$3.6 billion (S$5 billion) five years ago - are left with some US$770 million, according to the Bloomberg Billionaires Index.
-SPC Group's net income has slumped 77 per cent since a high in 2016, partly because of the losses from overseas investments it's betting on.
-Domestically, it has also taken a hit as shares of its SPC Samlip Co, focused more on local consumers, have slid 84 per cent from a high in 2015.
+SPC Group's net income has slumped 77 per cent since a high in 2016, partly because of the losses from overseas investments it is betting on.
+Domestically, it has also taken a hit as shares of its SPC Samlip, focused more on local consumers, have slid 84 per cent from a high in 2015.

-This shouldn't be too much of a concern in the short term, says Han Yu-jung, an analyst at Daishin Securities Co.
+This should not be too much of a concern in the short term, said Daishin Securities analyst Han Yu-jung in Seoul.

-"It makes sense for food and beverage retailers to make losses in the early stage of overseas expansion," Mr Han said from Seoul.
+"It makes sense for food and beverage retailers to make losses in the early stage of overseas expansion," Mr Han said.
 "Their brands have higher recognition in the local market but it's a different story elsewhere."

-A SPC Group spokesman declined to comment on the losses, while Mr Hur declined an interview for this story.
+An SPC Group spokesman declined to comment on the losses, while Mr Hur declined comment.

-What's now SPC Group started as a small bakery set up by Mr Hur's father in 1945 in a town that's now part of North Korea, according to local media reports.
-Three years later, the elder Hur moved the business to Seoul in the south, where it flourished.
+What is now SPC Group started as a small bakery set up by Mr Hur's father in 1945 in a town that is now part of North Korea, according to local media reports.
+Three years later, the elder Mr Hur moved the business to Seoul in the south, where it flourished.

 To grow further, Mr Hur had to look farther afield.
 The global expansion began in 2004, when SPC opened a Paris Baguette in Shanghai.
-Then came the US: first Los Angeles in 2005, and New York eight years later.
+Then came the United States: first Los Angeles in 2005, and New York eight years later.

 There was another motivation, too: To leave room for smaller enterprises, the Korean government recommended in 2013 limiting the number of new bakeries large companies could open, meaning expanding abroad was the suitable way to grow.